msainsburydale/NeuralBayesEstimators/README.md

 - In terminal, navigate (i.e., `cd`) to the top level of this repository, and enter:
   - `julia --project=. -e 'using Pkg; Pkg.instantiate(); Pkg.precompile()'`.
 This will install all `Julia` package dependencies given in `Project.toml` and `Manifest.toml`.
   - `Rscript Dependencies.R`.
 This will install all `R` package dependencies given in `Dependencies.txt`.

 ### Hardware requirements

 The fast construction of neural Bayes estimators requires graphical processing units (GPUs).
-Hence, although the code in this repo will run without a GPU, it is recommended that the user run this code on a workstation with a reasonably powerful GPU.
-Note that running the "quick" version of the code (see below) is still fast even on the CPU, and so the code can be tested without the need of a GPU.
+Hence, although the code in this repository will run without a GPU (i.e., it will run on the CPU), we recommend that the user run this code on a workstation with a GPU.
+Note that running the "quick" version of the code (see below) is still fast even on the CPU, so the code can still be tested without a GPU.

-The Red-Sea application study of Section 4 is memory intensive; you will need at least 128GB of of CPU RAM (or RAM + swap) to run the full (i.e., non "quick") version of this study.
+The Red-Sea application study of Section 4 is memory intensive; at least 128GB of of CPU RAM (or RAM + swap) is needed to run the full (i.e., non "quick") version of this study.
 If this is an issue, please comment out the line containing `bash sh/RedSea.sh` in the replication script, `sh/all.sh`.
 (Comments in `.sh` files are made with `#`.)

 ### Reproducing the results